RnbWd/chronic/README.md

 $ node [filename] name=azer
 ```

-- Should return 'task1', 'task2', then 'default':
+- Should run 'task1', 'task2', then 'default' in that order, returning this output:

 ```bash
   default  Running...